manuhuth/coconots/README.md

 ## Details

-The package allows simulation of convolution-closed count time series models with the function.
-Model fitting is performed with the routine.
-By passing a cocoReg-type object, computes the one-step ahead forecasting distribution. , , , and provide routines for model assessment.
+The package allows simulation of convolution-closed count time series models with the cocoSim function.
+Model fitting is performed with the cocoReg routine.
+By passing a cocoReg-type object, cocoForecast computes the one-step ahead forecasting distribution. cocoBoot, cocoPit, cocoScore, and cocoResid provide routines for model assessment.
 The main usage of the package is illustrated within the cocoReg function chapter.
 For more details and examples of the functions see the respective sections within this vignette.

 By default, our functions make use of an RCPP implementation.
 However, users with a running Julia installation can choose to call Julia in the